KcVamsi/terraform-roboshop/learning/readme.md

 }

 # provisioners is nothing but, after resource creation if we want to do some actions then we use the provisoners

+# these are used to give the values of indiviuals(apple.banan etc)

+ provisioner "local-exc" {
+    command = "echo fruit name - ${var.fruits[count.index]}"
+ }

+# here we want the indiex valuw of these so we are using [count.index] and the wants the values of the variables fruits, so we use var.fruits.